-In this paper heat and mass transfer problem associated with laminar flow past an inclined plate of a rotating system has been studied.
-In order to investigated the physical representation of the problem, the numerical values of primary velocity, secondary velocity, temperature and species concentration from equations (25), (26), (27) and (28) with the boundary layer have been computed for different parameters as the magnetic parameter

-(M), the rotational parameter (R'), the porosity parameter (γ) , the Grashof number (G_r) , the modified Grashof number (G_m) , the radiation parameter (R), the Prandtl number (P_r) , the Eckert number (E_c) , the thermal conductivity parameter (T_c) , the heat source parameter (Q), the Schmidt number (S_c) , the reaction parameter (λ) , the inclination angle (β) and the order of chemical reaction (R) respectively.
+Heat and mass transfer problem associated with laminar flow past an inclined plate of a rotating system are studied in this work.
+In order to investigated the physical representation of the problem, the numerical values of primary velocity, secondary velocity, temperature and species concentration from equations (25), (26), (27) and (28) with the boundary layer have been computed for different parameters as the magnetic parameter (M), the rotational parameter (R'), the porosity parameter (γ) , the Grashof number (G_r) , the modified Grashof number (G_m) , the radiation parameter (R), the Prandtl number (P_r) , the Eckert number (E_c) , the thermal conductivity parameter (T_c) , the heat source parameter (Q), the Schmidt number (S_c) , the reaction parameter (λ) , the inclination angle (β) and the order of chemical reaction (n) respectively.

-It is observed from the Figs. 2a and 2b that as the magnetic parameter increases, the primary and secondary velocities are decreases and increases respectively.
-Figs. 3a-3d represent that with the increase of rotational parameter, primary velocity decreases but secondary velocity, temperature and concentration increases.
+Figs. 2a and 2b show that with the increases of magnetic parameter, primary velocity profiles decreases but secondary velocity profiles increases.
+Figs. 3a-3d represents that with the increase of rotational parameter, primary velocity decreases but secondary velocity, temperature and concentration profiles increases.